tanmatt/QuoteOfTheDay/README.md

 - Fri Oct 11 07:00:06 2024 | The purpose of our lives is to be happy. - Dalai Lama
 - Sat Oct 12 07:00:07 2024 | The only thing that could spoil a day was people.
 People were always the limiters of happiness except for the very few that were as good as spring itself. - Ernest Hemingway
 - Sun Oct 13 07:00:07 2024 | Nothing is impossible. - Test-R199
+- Mon Oct 14 07:00:07 2024 | The stone age came to an end not for lack of stones.
+And the oil age will come to an end not for lack of oil. - Sheikh Yamani